squirrels-analytics/squirrels-analytics.github.io/docs/releases/98-version-0.4.md

 ## Project Changes for Version Compatibility

 The filename "environcfg.yml" was deprecated in v0.3.1 and replaced with "env.yml" instead.
 As of v0.4.0, the "environcfg.yml" file is no longer supported.
 Any existing files named "environcfg.yml" must be renamed to "env.yml".

+In addition, the "datasets catalog API" is now known as the "data catalog API" to include dashboards as well (See new feature "Dashboard APIs" below).
+Before v0.4.0, the endpoint use to be like this:

+`/squirrels-v0/{project_name}/v{major_version}/datasets`.

+Now, the endpoint is like this:

+`/squirrels-v0/{project_name}/v{major_version}/data-catalog`

 ## New Features